 Jordan gained his MSc Science with Distinction at the Open University (2012) where he explored contemporary issues in science, such as education, communication and public understanding and public engagement.
 He was particularly intrigued by the communication issues posed by climate change and therefore went on to complete basic climate science training with the University of Oxford, The Met Office and The Natural Environment Research Council (2013).

-Jordan began his PhD studies in October 2013, where he aims to explore cognition of visual-spatial displays by researching how people process and understand climate change graphs and diagrams.
-He hopes to extend our understanding of some of the cognitive processes involved in interpreting visual-spatial displays, particularly those involving space and time, and translate these insights into practical applications to improve climate change communications and understanding.
+Jordan submitted his PhD in October 2017, in which he explored cognition of visual-spatial displays by researching how people process and understand climate change graphs and diagrams.
+He research aims to extend our understanding of the cognitive processes involved in interpreting visual-spatial displays, and translate these insights into practical applications to improve climate change communications and understanding.

 Key Research Interests

 Jordan’s current research is looking to understand the cognitive processes involved in interpreting visual-spatial displays of scientific information (e.g. graphs and diagrams), and how visuals can be better designed to improve communication and understanding.
 In particular, he is interested in the role of language when comprehending visual-spatial displays, for example how language might be used to support spatial thinking.
 Jordan’s research is focussing on these issues in the context of climate change communications.

 - Design of visual-spatial displays to improve communication and understanding